Churches of Norfolk: An Appointment with Angels

 If you would like to upload your photos to our gallery click here

 "A well-paced tour with constant delights in unlikely places"

 "Very enjoyable, well organised, excellent lectures and accommodation"

 "Imogen was excellent.
 Knowledgeable in depth and breadth"

 ACE customers on previous Churches of Norfolk tours

 Churches of Norfolk is one in a series of more gently paced tours, ideal for those who prefer a more laid-back, less physically demanding itinerary while enjoying the same high level of academic content.
 Walking and travelling distances are typically shorter, and time is dedicated to the gradual appreciation of, and explorations within, our immediate surroundings.
 Hotels will usually be situated in central locations to allow for ease of access to major amenities.
 Participants should meet ACE's usual fitness requirements.

 FITNESS / PRACTICALITIES

-Please note that on this tour, some of the sites visited will contain uneven flooring, steps, ramps and dimly lit areas, and time will be spent walking around the church interiors.
-Our hotel, the Maids Head, is one of the oldest and most characterful in Norwich.
+Please note that on this tour, some of the sites visited will contain uneven flooring, steps, ramps and dimly lit areas, and time will be spent walking around the church interiors, some of which are large.
+The optional climb to the top of St Helen’s Church tower at Ranworth involves 90 steps without a handrail followed by a ladder.
+Our hotel, the Maids Head, is one of the oldest in Norwich.
 As a historical property, it is full of warmth and character however travellers should note it does contain some areas of uneven flooring and low beams as well as several staircases.
 Some of the rooms are accessible by lift (six steps from reception).